Your knee pain has a strong connection with your feet and the rest of your lower limbs and in fact, they may be causing the pain you're experiencing.

 Particularly, if you have flat feet or rotation issues, this is likely to be causing your knee pain as these conditions can force the knee to roll inwards into an abnormal position when you're standing, walking or running.
 People with high arches in their feet may also experience knee pain, as the feet are unable to successfully absorb shock from every day activities, putting more strain on the knee.

 If not treated properly or left untreated, knee pain can impact the way you walk, and long term poor foot posture can cause pain or problems in your hips, lower back, and areas up to your neck.

-Find out more about some of the common causes of knee pain, and what treatments we offer to fix it.
+Find out more about some of the common causes of knee pain, or talk with one of our Brisbane podiatry clinics about what treatments we offer to fix it.

 Osteoarthritis occurs when the cartilage (smooth elastic tissue) that protects the ends of the bones breaks down over time.
 This results in pain and swelling at your major joints, often making them hard to move.

 When the band that runs down the outside of your thigh, connecting your hip to your knee is overused or overloaded, it results in a painful condition known as iliotibial band syndrome (ITB Syndrome).

 Rheumatoid arthritis is a long term autoimmune disorder that affects the body through persistent damage to the lining of the joints.
 This happens when the immune system doesn't work properly, mistakenly attacking your own healthy cells.